fouf96/threlte-fit-to-sphere/README.md

-# Minimal example: camera-tools .fitToSphere on page load not working
+# Minimal Example: `camera-tools .fitToSphere` on Page Load Not Working

 Hello,

-for a project, I want dynamically set the camera settings such that my object - in this example the spaceship - fits into the viewport of my canvas.
-This should be done both on window resize as well as upon page load.
-The pan/dollyTo of the camera works for resizing the window as intended.
-Unfortunately, it does not work for the initial page load: The camera zooms into the center of the ship, such that one can see the ship from inside.
-Upon resizing the window the camera moves out to fit the ship into view (as intended).
-By now, I believe to have figured out what the problem is.
-Implementing the same in 'vanilla' threejs, I experience a similar issue that is resolved by calling `renderer.render` on the scene, prior to calling `.fitToSphere`.
+In my project, I want to dynamically adjust the camera settings so that my object - in this example, the spaceship — fits into the viewport of my canvas.
+This should work both on **window resize** and **page load**.
+The pan/dollyTo of the camera works as intended when resizing the window.
+However, it does not work on the initial page load: the camera zooms into the center of the ship, so the view ends up *inside* the ship.
+Upon resizing the window, the camera moves out to fit the ship into view (as intended).

+After some investigation, I believe I have identified the issue.
+When implementing the same behavior using "vanilla" Three.js, I encountered a similar problem.
+This was resolved by calling `renderer.render` on the scene **prior to calling `.fitToSphere`/`fitObject`**.

-*Does anyone have an idea how to resolve this issue in Threlte?* I have tried things, like putting the `fitToSphere` call into a seperate Task in to an `afterRenderStage` like outlined in the [docs](https://threlte.xyz/docs/learn/basics/scheduling-tasks) - all to noavail.
+**Does anyone have an idea how to resolve this issue in Threlte?**
+I have tried various approaches, such as placing the `fitToSphere` call into a separate task using the `afterRenderStage`, as outlined in the [Threlte documentation](https://threlte.xyz/docs/learn/basics/scheduling-tasks)—all to no avail.

+Most of the relevant code is in `Scene.svelte`.
+---

 ## Instructions

-1. Clone this repository
+1. Clone this repository.
-2. Install dependencies.
-I.e.: `npm i`
+2. Install dependencies: `npm i`
-3. Start server (`npm run dev`) and open page in browser
+3. Start the server: `npm run dev`
+   Open the page in your browser.
-4. -> the camera is inside of the spaceship.
-This is the issue i am trying to resolve.
+4. **Observe:** The camera is inside the spaceship.
+This is the issue I am trying to resolve.
-5. Now resize browser window -> camera moves to display entire spaceship.
-This is the behavior I would like to have in point 4.
+5. Now **resize the browser window**: The camera moves to display the entire spaceship.
+This is the behavior I would like to achieve in Step 4.

+---

+## Side Note

-Side note: I am fairly new to Threlte/ThreeJS (and front-end development for that matter).
-So, I am happy to hear about any kind of bad pratices found in this example.
+I am fairly new to Threlte/Three.js (and front-end development in general).
+I would greatly appreciate feedback on any bad practices found in this example.

 Thanks a lot!